openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 for ML-KEM composite schemes, the symmetric algorithm used MUST be AES-128, AES-192 or AES-256 (algorithm ID 7, 8 or 9).

+In the case of a v3 PKESK, a receiving implementation MUST check if the length of the unwrapped symmetric key matches the symmetric algorithm identifier, and abort if this is not the case.

 ### Key Material Packets {#mlkem-ecc-key}